1.6 Technical. Hardware. Server stack

 Production and Training instancesWe recommend installing both Production and Test/Training servers The Training server is used for acceptance testing, and thereafter as e-learning sandbox for users to uninhibitedly test real life scenarios without fear of interrupting production |

 Barcode printersFor proven reliance the Zebra GC420d/t series printers if all labels are printed form a single PC at reception.
 If you want to print from elsewhere too, you need a networked printer like the GT800.
-Both ore updated equivalents are listed at Zebra.com NB Warning At the writing of this Zebra printers are not yet compatible with MS Windows 11, please confirm compatibility with your vendor Be sure to select a standard size label.
+Both ore updated equivalents are listed at Zebra.com NB Warning At the time of writing of this Zebra printers are not yet compatible with MS Windows 11, please confirm compatibility with your vendor Be sure to select a standard size label.
 Else you have to have custom ones cut and that can be expensive.
-Consider vinyl labels for wet samples and the labels not to smudge Barcode scanners?Linear barcode scanners you'll need a minimum of one at reception, and one each at every instrument capable of reading a USB input device (keyboard, mouse normally) This will improve TAT and accuracy by a lot.
+Consider vinyl labels for wet samples and the labels not to smudge Barcode scanners?You'll require a minimum of one linear barcode scanner at reception, as well as one at each instrument that can read a USB input device (often a keyboard or mouse) This will improve TAT and accuracy by a lot.
 Look no further than Zebra's Symbol series, use to be Motorola's, industrial quality.
-Another to buy off the Internet without hesitation They do presentation (Blink) mode scanning, it submits a barcode when it sees one.
-Mounting the scanner at say an instrument, the user has both hands free to handle samples with Don't buy too many, they'l last for years and at some point we'll find a use for 2D scanners for QR codes |
+Another to buy off the Internet without hesitation When it detects a barcode, it submits it using presentation (blink) mode scanning.
+When the scanner is mounted to, say, an instrument, the user can handle samples with both hands free Don't buy too many, they'l last for years and at some point we'll find a use for 2D scanners and QR codes |